More things I've learned about freelancing

 In my spare time, I’ve been taking Mark Ronson’s BBC Maestro course on music production.
 In the lesson, ‘Serving the song’, Mark says something that really resonated with me, about being open to other people’s ideas in the studio on how to improve a song, and not being too attached to your original version.

-As a freelancer, it can be challenging to receive a lot of comments on our work.
-When we feel the urge to push back, I think a good way to tell if we are serving the work or our ego in that moment is to try and look at things objectively and ask ourselves what really works best for the client or project.
-Which brings us to the next point…
+As a freelancer, it can be challenging to receive a lot of comments on your work.
+When you feel the urge to push back, I think a good way to tell if you are serving the work or your ego in that moment is to try and look at things objectively and ask yourself what really works best for the client or project.
+Which brings me to the next point…

 Explain the reasons behind your decisions

-Standing up for our ideas takes courage, but it’s in our clients’ best interest to speak up if we really feel that something isn’t working or can see a better way.
+Standing up for your ideas takes courage, but it’s in your clients’ best interest to speak up if you really feel that something isn’t working or can see a better way.

 As I said in my original freelance lessons post, there’s a difference between educating a client to prevent them from making a big strategic error (perhaps not making their website mobile friendly or running an ill-advised social media campaign) and trying to enforce your own personal style and preferences.